Robert Romano (ER): Character history

 In the seventh season, when Benton arranges for the surgery of a Medicare patient over Romano's objections, Romano fires Benton and then blacklists him throughout the medical community.
 Unable to find a job in Chicago, Benton is forced to return under a daily call, no-benefits job.
-Benton does the job with little complaint and Romano "rewards" him with a raise and benefits but also manipulates him into taking on a new post related to affirmative action at County hospital.
+Benton does the job with little complaint and Romano "rewards" him with a raise and benefits but also manipulates him into taking on a new post related to affirmative action at the hospital.
 In addition, Romano relentlessly plots to fire Dr. Kim Legaspi, a psychiatric attending and love interest of Weaver.
 Weaver first came out of the closet to Romano when announcing she would defend Legaspi.
 In "Survival of the Fittest," a pregnant Corday performs a grueling surgery just to prove to Romano that she can.
 To Corday's surprise, Romano has dinner delivered to the hospital for her afterwards in an unexpected but genuine gesture of kindness.
-Earlier in the season when Corday loses her confidence after a botched operation causes the paralysis of a patient, Romano helps her to overcome her fear by ignoring her pages for assistance while she performs the same type of surgery on a different patient.
-He secretly watches from the viewing gallery during the surgery, in scrubs.
+Earlier in the season when Corday loses her confidence after a botched operation causes the paralysis of a patient, Romano helps her to overcome her fear by ignoring her pages for assistance while she performs the same type of surgery on a different patient, though he secretly watches from the viewing gallery.

 In the next season, Legaspi moves to San Francisco and Romano tells Weaver her sexual orientation is a private matter and none of his concern.
 Romano continues his arrogant and insensitive behavior throughout the season, but again shows compassion when Corday is distraught by Greene's decision to discontinue his brain cancer treatment.